What is Demodex brevis?

 It is not necessary for a person to get tested for the mites unless they experience symptoms or complications.

-A doctor will diagnose Demodex brevis with a biopsy.
+A doctor can diagnose demodicosis with a biopsy.
 This involves taking a small skin sample and checking it under a microscope.

 The doctor will also ask about symptoms and look for other signs of the mites, such as scaly skin.

-Demodicosis will be diagnosed if there is a high level of mites in the follicles.
+Demodicosis will be diagnosed if there is a high level of mites in the follicles in addition to skin symptoms.

 Most cases of Demodex mites can be treated at home.
-Medical intervention may be necessary if someone has significant numbers of the mites, or is experiencing uncomfortable or severe symptoms.
+Medical intervention may be necessary if someone is experiencing uncomfortable symptoms.

-There are several ways to minimize the number of D. brevis mites on the skin, and to reduce the risk of complications.
+There may be several ways to minimize the number of D. brevis mites on the skin, and to reduce the risk of complications.
 Personal care tips include:

 - bathing daily to reduce the oil secretions that feed the mites